albodelu/TabLayout/README.md

 First Tab loads FabDealsFragment, second one loads FoodDrinksFragment, Third one loads HotelsFragment, Fourth one loads OthersFragment.

 The data inside these fragments is loaded using a helper class InitializeLocalFragment.

+Finally, Sample JSON data is in the samplejson folder.